Mekong Lowlands and Central Plains, Cambodia: What to pack, what to wear, and when to go [2023]

 January

-If you visit Mekong Lowlands and Central Plains during January, you will probably notice that it can be sweltering and very dry with almost no rain.
+If you visit Mekong Lowlands and Central Plains during January, you are likely to notice that it can be sweltering and very dry with almost no rain.
 Temperatures tend to hover around the high 80s F (low 30s C) during the day, while at night they can dip into the low 70s F (low 20s C).

 What to wear/what to pack: